A set of balance scales demonstrating Asset Allocation

 Liquidity

 Liquidity is the ability to buy or sell an asset without moving the price.
 For the average investor it is probably the most important characteristic of an investment because we want to get our capital back if we need it.
 High liquidity is the goal of all crypto-asset classes and it dramatically lowers the risk to the investor.
-It could be argued the the investor suffers a lower risk than an investor in a conventional real-estate trust because if the turns against him he can sell, whereas the trust will block exits for the duration of the crisis.
+It could be argued the the Bitcoin investor suffers a lower risk than an investor in a conventional real-estate trust because if the market turns against him he can sell, whereas the trust will block exits for the duration of the crisis.

 Crypto-Assets